NatasaMiric/rock-papper-scissors/README.md

 #ROCK PAPER SCISSORS LIZARD SPOCK GAME

-The Rock Paper Scissors Lizard Spock game is an extended version of an old, classic Rock Paper Scissors game that appeared first time on a TV Show named "The Big Bang Theory".
-This new version of the game has provided the players with much more choices, which means that it added some complexity and fun.
+The Rock Paper Scissors Lizard Spock game is an extended version of an old, classic Rock Paper Scissors game.
+Namely, it appeared first time on a TV Show named "The Big Bang Theory".
+This new version of the game has provided the players with much more choices, which means that it added some complexity, fun and reduced the chances od a tie match.

 In this version, the user will play against the computer which means that he will always be able to have an opponent available to play with.
-The user will be presented with and choose one of the five options- Rock, Paper, Scissors, Lizard, Spock - that he will be able to click on, while the opponent (computer) will throw out a random selection.
+The user will be presented with five options and choose one of them in each round - Rock, Paper, Scissors, Lizard, Spock.
+When user clicks on one option, the opponent (computer) will throw out a random selection.
 Rock Paper Scissors Lizard Game game will bring the fun to the users, and perhaps help to settle a dispute instead of going with the old way of flipping a coin.

 ![](docs/amiresponsive.png)

-Visit the deployed site: [Rock Paper Scissors Game](https://natasamiric.github.io/rock-papper-scissors/)
+Visit the deployed site: [Rock Paper Scissors Lizard Spock Game](https://natasamiric.github.io/rock-papper-scissors-lizard-spock/)

 ## Contents